AarushiSingh214/FinalApp/README.md

    * if user clicks sign up then it would take to a second screen where it would ask for information

 * Second screen
-   * Search bar where they can search food and choose location
+   * Search bar where they can enter information and search opportunities

 * Third Screen
-    * Shows a list of best food places according to th food searched
+    * Shows a list of opportunities

 * Fourth Screen
-    * After choosing a food place, this takes the user to another screen where they can see more information about that place like the menu and phone number
+    * After choosing an opportunity, this takes the user to another screen where they can see more information about that place

+* Fifth Screen
+    * if they star it, then it gets added to a folder

 ### 3. Navigation